 In order for the Court to permit a divorce under North Carolina law, a couple must live separate and apart for at least a year.
 In addition, when that separation occurs, there must be an intent on the part of at least one spouse for that separation to remain “permanent.”
 In most cases, each spouse must live after the date of separation in separate residences.
 That is not always financially feasible.
 But it is a requirement of North Carolina law.

-Legal separation occurs, for the purposes of eligibility for divorce, on the date when one or both spouses move into a separate residence with the intent of living apart permanently.
-You do not need a separation agreement, nor do you have to file any papers or documents to be separated in North Carolina.
+Legal separation occurs, for the purposes of eligibility for divorce, on the date when one or both spouses ends cohabitation (living together) with the intent of living apart permanently.
+You do not need a separation agreement, nor do you have to file any papers or documents to be considered separated in North Carolina.

 In addition, at the time of filing for the actual divorce at least one spouse must also have lived continuously in the State of North Carolina for at least six months.
-I can help you navigate the process for a legal separation so that you understand the steps and requirements.
+I can help you navigate the process for your particular case so that you understand the steps and requirements.